Teahouse-Studios/akari-bot/CONTRIBUTING.md

 ### Suggesting Features

-Before suggesting a feature, please check if a similar [Issue](https://github.com/Teahouse-Studios/akari-bot/issues) already exists.
+Before suggesting a feature, please check if a similar [issue](https://github.com/Teahouse-Studios/akari-bot/issues) already exists.

-If not, create a new Issue using the [Feature Request template](https://github.com/Teahouse-Studios/akari-bot/issues/new?template=feature_request.yaml) and include:
+If not, create a new issue using the [Feature Request template](https://github.com/Teahouse-Studios/akari-bot/issues/new?template=feature_request.yaml) and include:

 - A short description of the suggestion
 - Possible implementation ideas (optional but welcome)
 - Why this would benefit the project (recommended)

-Even if you have already implemented the feature, we still recommend opening an Issue for discussion first before submitting a PR — it helps ensure alignment.
+Even if you have already implemented the feature, we still recommend opening an Issue for discussion first before submitting a pull request — it helps ensure alignment.

 ### Localization